27. Oleochemical Fermentation Process#

 • Put in practice BioSTEAM’s design algorithms for microbial oil production.

-21.1.
+27.1.
 Design basis#

-21.1.1.
+27.1.1.
 Configuration#

-In this case study, we implement an industry-relevant configuration consisting of a stirred tank reactor, a heat exchanger loop, and a compressor (Figure 1).
+In this case study, we implement an industry-relevant configuration consisting of a jacketed stirred tank reactor and a compressor (Figure 1).
 If you feedstock is in the form of diluted sugars (e.g., lignocellusic hydrolysate), you may need to concentrated your feed to achieve the a specified titer.
 This can be done efficiently through multi-effect evaporation, whereby the steam from the first effect is used to boil the next effect using a vacuum system.
 Alternatively, if you wish to operate at lower titers, you can dilute the sugars.
 Here we include both possibilities to be able to evaluate a spectrum of titers.
 Due to the high risk of bacterial contamination, we choose to operate in batch mode.
 Fed-batch configurations are also possible and can be modeled in a similar fashion.

 Aerated bioreactor configuration

-21.1.2.
+27.1.2.
 Mass transfer and mixing#

 Aerobic processes demand an oxygen uptake rate (OUR) which is satisfied by the oxygen transfer rate (OTR) under quasi steady-state.
 The basic mass tranfer equation is: